 This rare piece of history is not small.
 Almost 4 metres tall, made from concrete and weighing 2.4 tonnes, the wall is well-preserved, still displaying original graffiti with the words: 'Jeder hat Kraft' - 'Everyone is powerful'.

-The official inauguration of the display on 23rd November 2019 will commemorate the 30th anniversary of the fall of the Berlin Wall in 1989, one of the most notable events of the 20th century.
+The inauguration of the fragment in November 2019 will commemorate the 30th anniversary of the fall of the Berlin Wall in 1989, one of the most notable political events of the 20th century.